 In the DNP Project courses students build on knowledge learned in core courses to create, implement, analyze and disseminate their scholarly work.
 The DNP Project Team consists of a doctorally prepared faculty member and a clinical mentor who may be from outside the university.
 Additional experts and partners can be formal or informal collaborators and may provide intermittent support throughout the project stages as needed.

-Completion of the DNP Project provides an opportunity for the student to integrate their new skills into practice by utilizing evidence based practice, quality improvement processes, and/or clinical program evaluation.
+Completion of the DNP Project provides an opportunity for the student to integrate their new skills into practice by utilizing evidence-based practice, quality improvement processes, and/or clinical program evaluation.

-DNP courses will be held on Thursday evenings—with some online and others on campus.
+The College of Nursing and Public Health’s Doctor of Nursing (DNP) program is hybrid.
+DNP courses are held on Thursday evenings—with some online and others on campus.

 The Commission on Collegiate Nursing Education (CCNE), the accrediting branch of the American Association of Colleges of Nursing (AACN), has recognized Adelphi University's Doctor of Nursing Practice (DNP) program in adult gerontology primary care.